gary-archer/oauth.websample2/README.md

 * Express is used to host both the API and the SPA content
 * AWS Cognito is used as the default Authorization Server
-* The [Oidc-Client Library](https://github.com/IdentityModel/oidc-client-js) is used by the SPA to implement OpenID Connect
+* The [oidc-client library](https://github.com/IdentityModel/oidc-client-js) is used by the SPA to implement OpenID Connect
-* The [JOSE Library](https://github.com/panva/jose) is used by the API to validate JWT access tokens
+* The [JOSE library](https://github.com/panva/jose) is used by the API to validate JWT access tokens
-* The [Node Cache](https://github.com/mpneuried/nodecache) is used to cache API custom claims against received tokens
+* The [Node cache](https://github.com/mpneuried/nodecache) is used to cache API custom claims against received tokens